For each item in your document, click the accessibility guideline that corresponds to that item to learn how to make it accessible.

 - Spacebar

-- Could you complete the course without using a mouse?
+- Ask yourself, "Could I complete this course without using a mouse?"

 Test Interactive Learning Objects with a Screen Reader